 For most users, the RPM Fusion method is recommended because it integrates directly with Fedora’s package management and receives updates alongside system packages.
 The Flatpak method provides sandboxing and is useful if you prefer isolated application environments.

-Install Kodi via RPM Fusion
+Install Kodi on Fedora via RPM Fusion

 Import the RPM Fusion Repository